miguelleitao/ObjTool/README.md

 * Invert / correct vertex normal vectors

 _________
-### Dependences
+### Dependencies
 **ObjTool** is implemented in C from scratch.
-It does not have any special dependences.
+It does not have any special dependencies.
-To build ObjTool you will only require a C compiler (usually gcc) and the linmath library.
+To build ObjTool you will only require a C compiler (usually gcc) and the *linmath* library.

 _________
 ### Download / Build / Install